giuice/giuice_crct_documentation/crct-prompts-symbolic/strategy_plugin.md

 [ ] 6.
 Task instructions follow naming convention
 [ ] 7.
 All task instructions have complete sections
 [ ] 8.
 Task priorities are documented
+[ ] 9.
+Progress.md updated with new tasks

 ## CHECKPOINTS BEFORE TRANSITION